|

 weeks of the reviewers' acceptance of the review task.

-- Reviewers submit their reviews through Manuscript Central.
+- Reviewers submit their reviews through Snapp.

 - Once all reviews are received, the editor makes a recommendation